 For residentially based organizations, chapters must seek the approval of the Office of Residential Life and the Vice President of Campus Life & Student Services.
 They may do so through working with the Greek Council Advisor, Kate Tompkins.
-For campus and city-wide based Greek organizations, chapters must seek the approval of the Third World Center (TWC) and the Vice President of Campus Life & Student Services.
+For campus and city-wide based Greek organizations, chapters must seek the approval of the Brown Center for Students of Color (BCSC) and the Vice President of Campus Life & Student Services.
 They may do so through working with the Multicultural Greek Council Advisor, Shane Lloyd.

 The following steps must be taken:

 1. Meet with the Greek advisor of the appropriate department to discuss your intentions.
 They will review your petition including a review of whether the chapter is in good standing with the University in regards to the University’s Greek Standards and Expectations, including being in good financial standing with the Senior Associate Dean of Residential Life or the Senior Director for Student Engagement.